Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

-On the other hand, for $\chi = \frac{2}{\gamma}$, the BPZ equation degenerates to the Hamilton-Jacobi equation as $\gamma \to 0$.
-Using this observation and by showing the tightness of $\gamma^2 \log \psi^{\alpha}_{\gamma, P}$ using the tails of the associated derivative GMC measure, we demonstrate in Theorem~\ref{prop:sem_HJ} that the semi-classical limit of $\psi^{\alpha}_{\gamma, P}$ solves the Hamilton-Jacobi equation for the non-autonomous elliptic Calogero Moser model (NAECM).
-See Remark~\ref{remark:HJ_phitil} for a discussion.
-This connection between the deformed conformal block and Calogero-Moser model is used later in Theorem~\ref{prop:sc_Lame} to show that the accessory parameter of the Lam\'e equation \eqref{eq:Lame_intro} is in fact related to the Hamiltonian of the NAECM model.
+On the other hand, for $\chi = \frac{2}{\gamma}$, following a similar strategy as above, the BPZ equation in the $\gamma\to 0$ limit in this case becomes the Hamilton-Jacobi equation for the (non-autonomous) elliptic Calogero-Moser model (NAECM).
+The asymptotic expansion via the Cameron-Martin approach yields an explicit expression for $\widetilde{\phi}(z,q)$ plus contributions from the Cameron-Martin shift $h_\Psi$, and $\mathbb{E}[\Psi^2]$ for a Gaussian variable $\Psi$.
+The tightness in $C^2([M,1-M] \times [\epsilon, q_0])$ for $0<M< 1/2$, $0<\epsilon< q_0\in (0,1)$ established in Proposition~\ref{prop:limit_commutativity}, combined with the commutativity of limits $\gamma \to 0$ and $q \to q_0$, allows us to demonstrate in Theorem~\ref{prop:sem_HJ} that the semi-classical limit of $\psi^{\alpha}_{2/\gamma, P}$ solves the aforementioned Hamilton-Jacobi equation.
+See Definition~\ref{remark:HJ_phitil} for a discussion.
+This connection between the deformed conformal block and Calogero-Moser model is used later in Theorem~\ref{prop:sc_Lame} to show that the accessory parameter of the Lam\'e equation \eqref{eq:Lame_intro} is in fact related to the Hamiltonian of the NAECM model computed at some special points, a statement that is known in the literature.
+See \cite{BGG2021} and references therein.